 A Clash of Kings

 The acting Hand of the King, Tyrion Lannister, sends Princess Myrcella Baratheon to Dorne in hopes of repairing relations with Sunspear.
-As another concession, he grants several castles in the Marches to Dorne.
-Once Myrcella arrives, Prince Doran Martell has pledged to mobilize Dornish hosts in the Prince's Pass and the Boneway to keep the marcher lords in their castles rather than aid Stannis Baratheon.
+As another concession, he offers some castles in the Marches to Dorne.
+Once Myrcella arrives, Doran Martell, Prince of Dorne, has pledged to mobilize Dornish hosts in the Prince's Pass and the Boneway to keep the marcher lords in their castles rather than aid Stannis Baratheon.
 The Dornish refuse to invade after Stannis takes Storm's End, but Tyrion hopes the marcher lords will remain in their lands.

 A Storm of Swords